All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 There is so much to see in Massachusetts!
 I drove down some of the oldest streets, of course drove by Fenway Park and walked around the campus’ of Harvard University and MIT (as picture below).
-The city of Boston is hard to get around with it's population and infustructure.
-I wanted more time to pop in to an old bookstore or eat at the oldest resturate, but that will have to wait untilnext time!
+The city of Boston is hard to get around with it's population and infrustructure.
+I wanted more time to pop in to an old bookstore or eat at the oldest restaurant, but that will have to wait until next time!

 Jennifer Kaye xoxo